Eurovision Song Contest 2018: Who are the favourites?

 The bookies are convinced they know who'll take the title, but could internet search data prove them wrong?

 Who’s going to win the Eurovision Song Contest 2018?
-That’s the question on everyone’s lips and the bookies are convinced they’ve got the answer.
+That’s the question on everyone’s lips and the bookies are convinced they’ve got the answer, but the odds are constantly changing in what’s set to be one of the most unpredictable Eurovision finals of all time.

 - When is the Eurovision Song Contest 2018?